tomstafford/psy6422/000-intro.Rmd

  * review course webpages, write ~50 words on your experience with computers and coding

 Aim 2: start thinking about data to visualise
- * describing a dataset you have access to and what you’ll do with it OR
+ * describe a dataset you have access to and what you’ll do with it OR
  * describe the kind of topic you'd like to identify relevant data to do a project on

 Aim 3: set some targets for what you’d like to learn next